To pull off a successful charity gala, golf tournament, benefit auction and more, profits don't "just happen."

 Why 3?
 One can easily miss a number, two may record an error or discrepancy, but three virtually eliminates the likelihood of making a mistake.

-Check out the sample cash appeal recording form available in Winspire's latest resource, Checklist Builder, an interactive charity auction organizer:
+Check out the sample cash appeal recording form available with Winspire's free Fund-a-Need Handbook.

 If you've never tried a cash appeal, it can seem like a lofty goal.
 But if you've done a good job setting the stage with an emotional trigger, we have seen time and again that supporters will open their wallets and pledge cash to support your cause.